Fasting for Health and Longevity: Nobel Prize Winning Research on Cell Aging

 Ohsumi created a whole new field of science with his work studying autophagy in yeast.
 He discovered that the autophagy genes are used by higher organisms including humans, and that mutations in these genes can cause disease.
 Animals, plants, and single cell organisms rely on autophagy to withstand famines.

-Although first discovered in the 1960’s, Ohsumi’s research from the late 1980’s and early 1990’s through today has shown autophagy has a role in protection against inflammation and in diseases like dementia and Parkinson’s.
-When Ohsumi started researching autophagy, there were fewer than 20 papers published each year on the subject; now there are more than five thousand each year as it is the subject of diverse fields including cancer and longevity.
+Although first discovered in the 1960s, Ohsumi’s research from the late 1980s and early 1990s through today has shown autophagy has a role in protection against inflammation and in diseases like dementia and Parkinson’s.
+When Ohsumi started researching autophagy, there were fewer than 20 papers published each year on the subject; now there are more than 5,000 each year, as it is the subject of diverse fields including cancer and longevity studies.

 Fasting for Health